rayko04/InstaCLI/chat/basic-server/README.md

     0: Use default Protocol for given socketType(TCP for stream, UDP for datagram).

 ### sockaddr_in
-    Structure that defines IP and Port for a socket.
+    Structure that defines IP and Port for a socket. memset(destination, value, length) fills the destination with size length wiprovided value.
     Contains:
         sin_family: Defines addr family.
         sin_port: specifies port number. htons(): host to network short.
 Converts incoming byte order to network byte order(Big Endian)